 UK millennials ‘still wearing economic scars of 2008 financial crisis’

-Those now aged in their early 30s have experienced over two decades’ worth of lost progress on pay, research has found.
+Those now in their early 30s have experienced over two decades worth of lost progress on pay, research finds

 A transatlantic divide has opened up in the living standards of millennials as those in the US fare better than Britons affected by the 2008 global financial crisis, according to new research.